mercury2269/mercury2269.github.io/_posts/2016-03-04-continuous-delivery-for-your-go-web-apps-with-dokku.md

 - Data replication.
 I'm not worried too much about loosing test data.
 I think eventually when I have beta users I will setup some sort of daily backups.
 - Scalability.
 I don't need to scale at this moment.
 Go lang offers great performance and I won't have to worry about hitting the limits for a long time.
 - High availability.
 Hosting on one node is perfectly fine, if it dies it doesn't cause any production issues because it is a beta product, and the likelyhood is very little of it.

+## Alternatives
+### Roll your own.
+Setup a Jenkins box with Docker which will listen to post commit hooks from your source control and then deploy your app.
+Pros.
+Most flexible solution.
+Cons.
+Time to setup and work out all the issues.
+When I first started, I went with this approach and setup a jenkins image with dokker it took me a good amount of time and not sure if it was time well spent because I wasn't working on the features for my product.

+### Heroku